 The consultation itself is simple and secure, taking place on our bespoke telemedicine platform.
 You will meet with a Michigan registered practitioner who has experience issuing certificates for medical marijuana to patients for a range of medical issues.
 The registered practitioner will speak with you about why you are applying and ask some questions with regards to your medical conditions and history.

 At the end of the consultation, the registered practitioner will be able to make an informed decision about whether he or she recommends the use of medical cannabis based on the medical information they have obtained.
 If an application is successful, the registered practitioner will complete the certification which will be promptly emailed in PDF form, ready to be uploaded as part of an application to the Michigan government.
-A hard copy will be sent in the post a few days later if you choose to submit a paper application.

 If an application is unsuccessful, you will receive an email detailing why our registered practitioner felt unable to provide you with the certificate.
 You will not be charged for the consultation.